 Theses in the Bachelor's programme:

 Take a look at the topics offered.
 Some topics are already concretely formulated, others are general and can be concretised in consultation with the supervisor.
-If you are interested in a topic, please contact the supervisor as indicated in the corresponding PDF file.
-If no PDF file is linked or no supervisor is noted, please contact our staff member Esther Voelsen via this mail address.
-She will also advise you on general questions regarding work in the Bachelor's programme.
+If you are interested in a topic, please contact the supervisor (see PDF file).
+If no PDF file is linked or no supervisor is noted, please contact our staff member Dr. Yousef Heider via this mail address.
+He will also advise you on general questions regarding work in the Bachelor's programme.

 Theses in the Master's programme:

 Take a look at the topics offered.
-If you are interested in a topic, feel free to contact the supervisor directly, as noted in the corresponding PDF file.
+If you are interested in a topic, feel free to contact the supervisor directly (see PDF file).

-For most topics you will find a linked PDF file on this page.
-If you receive an error message or a faulty website opens, please contact our staff member Paula Carstens and mention the title where the error occurred.
-She will look into it as soon as possible and let you know as soon as the error has been corrected.
+For a lot of topics you will find a linked PDF file on this page.
+If you are not able to open the file, please contact webredaktion@ibnm.uni-hannover.de and mention the title where the error occurred.
+We will look into it as soon as possible and let you know once the error has been corrected.

 Study Paper (PO19) = Wissenschaftliches Arbeiten im Ingenieurwesen